mann1mal/zPod-PKS-CSE-Demos/UsingHarbor/README.md

 d39d92664027: Waiting
 denied: requested access to the resource is denied   <<--- Access Denied
 ~~~
-**2.7** Note that we are not able to push the image as we get an `Access Denied` message.
-This is expected behavior as our private project requires authentication.
-Authenticate to the Harbor instance with the `docker login` command:
+**2.8** Note that we are not able to push the image as we get an `Access Denied` message.
+This is expected behavior as our `normal-user` user has not been given access to the private project.
+Now, let's authenticate to the Harbor instance with the `private-demo-dev1` user we created earlier:
 ~~~
-$ docker login harbor.pks.zpod.io
+$ docker login harbor.pks.zpod.io -u private-demo-dev1
-Username: private-demo-dev1
 Password:

 Login Succeeded
 ~~~
-**2.8** Now let's try to push the image again:
+**2.9** Now let's try to push the image again:
 ~~~
 $ docker push harbor.pks.zpod.io/private-demo/hello:v1
 The push refers to repository [harbor.pks.zpod.io/private-demo/hello]